The Best Kate Spade and Coach Bags From Nordstrom's Anniversary Sale

-Nordstrom Anniversary Sale Starts Tomorrow: Get Up to 50% Off Kate Spade and Coach Bags
+Nordstrom Anniversary Sale Is Finally Here: Get Up to 50% Off Kate Spade and Coach Bags

-The Nordstrom Anniversary Sale starts tomorrow and there are tons of can't miss deals on designer fashion -- including Kate Spade and Coach handbags!
+The Nordstrom Anniversary Sale is finally here and there are tons of can't-miss deals on Kate Spade and Coach handbags!

-Bag styles from the beloved fashion brands are marked down for a limited time during the department store's biggest sale event of the year.
+Bag styles from the beloved designer fashion brands are marked down for a limited time.
 Shoppers can find deals on crossbody bags, totes and satchels in an array of designs and colors, such as a practical-and-pretty work tote to a chic chain strap crossbody to carry from day to night.

-Right now, every Nordy Club member can shop the deals on their favorite brands before the sale opens to all on July 28 through Aug.
-8. If you're not already a Nordstrom cardholder, you can get a sneak peek or sign up for a Nordstrom credit card to shop today!
-As a freshly anointed Nordstrom card member, you can use the new card on the same day and get a $60 Bonus Note to use on a future purchase.
+This is Nordstrom's biggest sale of the year and there are so many anniversary sale items available -- from home decor items you love to that perfect sweater from your favorite brand you've been eyeing, there is a deal for every shopper.

 Below, ET Style rounds up all the best Kate Spade bags and Coach bags on sale at the Nordstrom Sale that you can shop or add to your wish list right now.